sanger-pathogens/assorted-sub-workflows/pipeline_events/README.md

 # Pipeline Events Subworkflow

-This workflow interacts with the Pipeline Events Database API to record the opening and closing of "batches", entities intended to embody pipeline runs, or similar units of analysis.
+This workflow interacts with the Pipeline Events Database (PEdb) API to record the opening and closing of "batches", entities intended to embody pipeline runs, or similar units of analysis.
 Each batch has a number of parameters/metadata associated with it, which are logged in the form of a JSON file and can be tracked.
 Additionally, files created/published in the run can be associated with the batch and tracked.

 [[_TOC_]]